A place for enchantment and critical perspectives. Growing and degrowing in contemporaneity.

 Wet sounds are political.
 Wetness is what makes all alive.
 Wetness is what lets us rub without getting hurt.
 Wetness is a reason to fight; a reason to right.
 Wetness is a feminist manifesto, liquefying common currencies without needing to write a thesis about it.

-The Wet Sounds Library is an attempt to emphasize the sound of wetness; to connect the dusty materials; to stick to each other in a drained and hungry world; to finally slide again (no borders!) and to get in touch with smoothness, slime and more.
+The Wet Sounds Library is an attempt to emphasize the sound of wetness; to connect the dusty materials; to stick to each other in a drained and hungry world; to finally slide again (no borders!) and to get in touch with smoothness, slime, the slippery and more.

-The Wet Sounds Library is initiated by Conny Frischaufs within their research on phenomenology of wetness and will be organized and published via Sedimente in autumn 2025.
+The Wet Sounds Library is initiated by Conny Frischauf within their research on wet phenomenology and will be organized and published via Sedimente in autumn 2025.

 - a title